Put down that Earl Grey, Jean Luc Picard – you’re coming out of retirement which means the Star Trek: Picard trailer has landed.

-The minute-long teaser shows little more than Jean Luc washing his hands, crates of Chateau Picard and drones spraying his family’s French vineyard – a place we always knew he would make it to after Q showed him his idyllic future life in “All Good Things.”
+The minute-long Star Trek: Picard trailer shows little more than Jean Luc washing his hands, crates of Chateau Picard and drones spraying his family’s French vineyard – a place we always knew he would always make it to after Q showed him his idyllic future life in the final TNG episode “All Good Things…”

-While the trailer holds its cards close to its chest, there are clues to be found.
+While the Star Trek: Picard trailer holds its cards close to its chest, there are clues to be found.
 A softly-spoken, possibly Vulcan female narrator provides some exposition before asking Picard in an interview why he left Starfleet:

 “15 years ago, today, you led us out of the darkness.
 You commanded the greatest rescue armada in history.
 Then, the unimaginable.”